JannisErhard/VASP-Inputs/README.md

 ![Colors show Charges, the acis group behaves as expected](https://github.com/JannisErhard/VASP-Inputs/blob/main/Images/potential.jpeg.png?raw=true)

-An Image of the Vacuu  Potential
+An Image of the Vacuum  Potential, it is clearly tilted.

 #### Test 2.b  Partial Charges in Molecule